aboutcode-org/aboutcode-toolkit/REFERENCE.rst

 ::

+    --android                           Generate MODULE_LICENSE_XXX (XXX will be
+                                        replaced by license key) and NOTICE as the same design as from Android.

     --fetch-license api_url api_key     Fetch licenses data from DejaCode License Library and create <license>.LICENSE
                                         side-by-side with the generated .ABOUT file.